Group1-SCTPCloud/CapstoneProject-DevSecOps-CICDpipeline/README.md

 ## Security

-Branch protection rule activation for github:
+Branch protection rule activation for github
+For Main and Dev Branch:
 - setting > branch > branch protection rule > add a new rule >
  -select the branch to protect
  -Enabled "require a pull request before merging" -Enabled "require approval"
  -Enabled "require status checks to pass before merging"

+For Main Branch:
  ( should we also enable "Require review from Code Owners"? )

 - Enabled "Secrets scanning and push protection"